Aadv1k/giraffe/README.md

 Experimental graphing library in go

-a list of what is implemented so far (these are not USPs, but simply a visual tracker for the features)
+a list of what is implemented so far :-

 - Search
     - Breadth-First